R4ph3rd/interactops/user-tests/user-test_script.md

 ![time spent](./images/time_spent.png)

 ### Attempts
-The following graph was counting the clic on a web product.
+The following graph was counting the clics on a web product.
 We can adapt it to the attemps made for the needed task.

 ![clics](./images/clics.png)

 ### Journey Analysis
-For this one, we have selected observables as actions (eg. waiting, pointing, filling an input, navigating...), vocal behavior (eg. asking, explanations, remarks) and the navigation status (optimal navigation, other one, reflexion times) to highlight the difficulties in the process, common steps where users have troubles with.
+For this one, we have selected observables as actions (eg. waiting, pointing, filling an input, navigating...), vocal behavior (eg. asking, explanations, remarks) and the navigation status (optimal navigation, reflexion times) to highlight the difficulties in the process, common steps where users have troubles with.

 ![journey](./images/journey.png)